mend/renovate-ce-ee/docs/job-logs-apis.md

 API: [GET] /api/job/logs/{jobId}

-**Description:** Get the contents of a specific Job Log
+**Description:** Returns the job logs for the specified JobID

-Note: This returns the same as [Get Job Log by Repo](#get-job-logs-by-repo) with JobID variation, but conveniently does not require the {org}/{repo} in the API endpoint.
+Note: This returns the same as [Get Job Logg by Repo](#get-job-logs-by-repo) with JobID variation, but conveniently does not require the {org}/{repo} in the API endpoint.

 **Example:** Fetch job logs for JobID `5a3572bf-49fe-42bb-a066-ff1146fe83d1`